faasm/faasm/docs/kubernetes.md

 kubectl -n faasm get pods --watch
 ```

-### Config file

-Once everything has started up, you can populate your `faasm.ini` file at the
+Once everything has started up, Faasm should also generate a config file,
-root of this project.
-To do this, run:
+`faasm.ini` at root of this project.

+If you need to regenerate this, you can run:

 ```
-# Update the file
 inv knative.ini-file
 ```